ldaptools/ldaptools/README.md

  * A fluent and easy to understand syntax for generating LDAP queries.
  * Easily create common LDAP objects (Users, Groups, Contacts, Computers).
+ * Retrieve LDAP objects as either a simple array or an object with automagic setters/getters.
  * A dynamic and customizable attribute converter system to translate data between LDAP and PHP.
  * Active Directory specific features to help ease development of applications.
  * Includes a comprehensive set of specs for the code.